 I am pleased to advise that assessment of the fishery is now complete.
 The assessment report will be available on the Department of the Environment and Heritage website at: http://www.deh.gov.au/coasts/fisheries/index.html.

 I am satisfied that the management arrangements for the fishery require that all reasonable steps are taken to ensure that protected species are not injured or killed and the level of interactions with such species in the fishery is not likely to adversely affect the conservation status of protected species or the survival and recovery of listed threatened species.
-Hence, the management arrangements for the Gulf of Carpentaria Inshore Fin Fish Fishery meet the requirements of Part 13 of the Act and I propose to accredit the management arrangements accordingly.
+Hence, the management arrangements for the QMCF meet the requirements of Part 13 of the Act and I propose to accredit the management arrangements accordingly.
 Accreditation will ensure that individual fishers operating in accordance with the management arrangements are not required to seek permits in relation to interactions with protected species in Commonwealth waters.

 I am satisfied that the operation of the fishery is consistent with objects of the wildlife trade provisions in Part 13A of the Act.
 I am also satisfied that it is unlikely to be detrimental to the survival or conservation status of any taxon, to which the fishery operation relates, or threaten any relevant ecosystem.
 The fishery is relatively well managed and operates under an adaptable and precautionary ecologically based regime capable of controlling, monitoring and enforcing the level of take from the fishery.
 Performance against the Australian Government Guidelines for the ecologically sustainable management of fisheries is adequate, however there are a number of issues that need to be addressed to contain environmental risks in the longer term.
 Hence, I propose to declare the fishery an approved Wildlife Trade Operation (WTO), under Part 13A of the Act.
 This declaration would allow the export of product from the fishery for the next three years.
 I will make the declaration subject to the conditions at Attachment A.

 The management regime aims to ensure that fishing is conducted in a manner that does not lead to over-fishing and for fishing operations to be managed to minimise their impact on the structure, productivity, function and biological diversity of the ecosystem.
-On balance, the fishery is being managed in an ecologically sustainable manner and is working to address existing problems, in particular the paucity of information on target stocks, which will serve as the basis to minimise overall environmental risks.
+On balance, the fishery is being managed in an ecologically sustainable manner and is working to address existing problems and to minimise environmental risks.